Funeral Industry in Canada - image showing a burial

 The funeral industry in Canada is an incredibly important industry that has a long history and is deeply ingrained in Canadian culture.
 It is an industry that is often misunderstood and shrouded in mystery, but it plays a crucial role in the lives of many Canadians.

-Brief history of the funeral industry in Canada
+Brief history of the Funeral Industry

 The Basics